 Skip to main content

 Use your first package to prove the operating model, not every edge case.
-Pick one active tender package with a small group of evaluators, real contractor documents, and a procurement manager who can make decisions quickly.
+Pick one live tender with a small evaluator group, real contractor documents, and a procurement manager who can make decisions quickly.
+In TruBuild, a project represents the program or development, and a package represents one tender being procured within it (for example HVAC, facade, or enabling works).
+A package is the unit you evaluate and award, so almost everything that matters for evaluation lives at package level:

 1